 Acupuncture During Labor + Delivery

-This online class covers the material previously taught by Dr. Citkovitz in Acupuncture and Acupressure During Labor and Delivery, Level 1.
+This online class covers the didactic material from Birth Basics, with detailed videos showing the tui na and bodywork components.
 It is highly recommended to take this training before attending one of the Labor and Delivery intensive weeks.

 Menstrual irregularities, fertility difficulties and pregnancy loss are often treated using conceptual schemes of deficiency and excess — hormones, immune function, even yin and yang.
 In this class, a range of approaches will be taught for addressing the quality of the flesh as well as the flow of vital substances in the lower abdomen, as constituting the material basis for reproductive health.
 Classical Tui Na techniques such as pressing, swinging, round rubbing and traction are re-explored and deepened in efficacy through osteopathic listening techniques and simple Qigong exercises.
 Participants can expect to extend their palpation skills, gathering more information and beginning the treatment by engaging the patient’s own body intelligence and identifying laxity, tightness and twists that underlie many health problems in the abdomen and elsewhere.
 Tui Na techniques and Qigong that can be taught to patients may improve results with physical challenges, such as retroverted uterus and blocked fallopian tubes, as well as patterns like qi fall, yin fire and liver qi, and the inevitable self-perpetuating cycles of qi and blood insufficiency and stagnation.

 For more information, contact StudyingPractice@gmail.com